Let´s paint the town green

 - An abundance of unforgettable experiences

-Icelandair Hotel Reykjavík Natura is a newly refurbished hotel located in the beautiful surroundings of Öskjuhlíð hill and Nauthólsvík beach.
-Waking up at Icelandair Hotel Reykjavik Natura, means waking up to the sights, sounds and smells of unspoiled nature all around you.
+Icelandair Hotel Reykjavík Natura is located in the beautiful surroundings of Öskjuhlíð hill and Nauthólsvík beach.
 The hotel is certified as a Green Hotel and operates accordingly.
 With birds singing just for you, and fresh ocean air all around, it’s nice to know that you’re still only a short walk from Reykjavik center.
-After a refreshing morning walk or a full day on the town, our in-hotel spa awaits you to relax and unwind after an eventful day.
-For dinner, our restaurant, Satt, offers fresh, local, organic ingredients and flavors that are as good for your soul as they are for your body.
+After a refreshing morning walk or a full day on the town, our in-hotel spa awaits you to relax and unwind.
+For dinner, our restaurant, Satt, offers fresh, local produce and flavors that are as good for your soul as they are for your body.

 Come see us.
 We look forward to putting that extra magic into your experience!

 At Reykjavik Natura we like to keep ourselves busy at all times.
-That's why we´ve set up this new calendar of activities for the coming winter – it´s fun and we are sure that it will be perfect addition to your days with us.
+That's why we've set up a calendar of activities – it´s fun and we are sure that it will be perfect addition to your days with us.

-On Mondays we have Movie nigth, Tuesdays are Soley Natura Spa Days, Wednesdays are brewery days (starting 23 September 2015), on Thursday we listen to Bedtime Stories, on Fridays we have extra Happy Hour, Saturdays are sea swimming in Nautholsvik days and Sundays are brunch days.
+On Mondays we have Movie night, Tuesdays are Sóley Natura Spa days, Wednesdays are Brewery days, on Thursdays we listen to Bedtime Stories, on Fridays we have extra Happy Hour, Saturdays are sea swimming in nearby warm beach Nautholsvik days and Sundays are brunch days.